DevAVR/CHNL-Forward-Bot/README.md

 # Channel Forward Bot
-A Simple Bot To Forward Files Send to The Bot to Any Channel.
+A Simple Bot To Forward Messages Send to The Bot to Any Channel.

 ### HELP
-Add The Bot to Your Desired Channel as Admin and Send Files to The Bot to Forward It.
+Add The Bot to Your Desired Channel as Admin and Send Messages to The Bot to Forward It.

 ### Deploying on Heroku: